Shrivenham : St Andrew

 About this church

-A very unusual church, well worth a visit.
-The fine 15th-century tower remains but the rest of the church was rebuilt in the 17th century, with the tower coming out of the middle like a tent pole.
-Inside, the pillars are fatter at the top than the bottom, which looks very odd.
+The fine 15th-century tower remains but the rest of the church was rebuilt in the 17th century, with the tower placed centrally in the structure of the building.
+The interior pillars do not conform to the normal style as they are fatter at the top than the bottom.
 There are some good monuments to the Barrington family and a fine ‘perspective’ pulpit and tester from the 17th century.

 Shrivenham, St Andrew